waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Received a BITTER BERRY from the tree at (16, 7) on Route 31.

 # Strategic Lessons
-- **Trust Tool Outputs:** If a trusted tool like `find_path` reports 'No path found', trust it.
-The error is in my assumption about the map, not the tool.
-Re-evaluate the map visually for barriers instead of trying to 'fix' the tool.
+- **Trust Tool Outputs:** My visual interpretation of the map is fallible.
+The pathfinding tool's analysis of the map data is the source of truth.
+If a trusted tool like `find_path` reports 'No path found', I must immediately discard my own hypothesis that a path exists and instead operate under the assumption the tool is correct.
+My first step should be to find the obstacle on the map that proves the tool right, not to debug the tool.
 - **Automation Consistency:** I must consistently use my automation tools (like `select_battle_option`) to improve efficiency and reduce errors, especially when prompted by system critiques.
 Inconsistent use is a failure of strategy.
-- **Tool Trust & Root Hypothesis:** If a trusted tool (like `find_path`) provides a result that contradicts my belief (e.g., reports "No path found"), the error is almost certainly in my foundational understanding of the game state, not in the tool itself.
-I must immediately trust the tool's output and challenge my own assumptions about map layout or game mechanics.
-My mental model of the map is fallible; the tool's analysis of the map data is not.
-This is a critical lesson learned from repeated failures in Union Cave.
 - **Tool Maintenance & Verification:** If a tool produces an incorrect outcome or contradicts system information, I must not assume the problem is external.
 The tool is likely flawed and must be fixed immediately.
 Deferring tool maintenance is a critical failure.
 - **Tool Consistency:** When one tool's logic is updated (like `find_path`), any other tools that use similar logic (`check_unseen_reachability`) must be updated immediately to prevent conflicting results and strategic errors.
+- **Tool Debugging Priority:** When a core tool like a pathfinder fails, debugging it becomes the absolute highest priority, superseding all gameplay goals.
+A systematic approach is required: 1.
+Confirm the tool is the problem, not a misunderstanding of the map (e.g., by testing a path manually).
+2. Add targeted logging to trace execution and understand the algorithm's decision process.
+3. Analyze logs to form a specific hypothesis about the bug before attempting a fix.
+Do not blindly refactor or revert without evidence.
 - **Data Hygiene:** Map markers for resolved events (like collected items) must be deleted immediately to avoid confusion and wasted turns.
 When updating a marker for an object (e.g., after defeating a trainer), the old marker must be deleted to prevent redundant and conflicting information.
 Markers should also be linked to their corresponding `object_id` whenever possible to ensure they move with the object.
 - **Position Verification:** My internal sense of position can be unreliable and lead to hallucinations.
-I must always verify my current `(x, y)` coordinates in the Game State Information before planning any path or interaction.
+I must ALWAYS verify my current `(x, y)` coordinates and map ID in the Game State Information before making any navigational plans, tool calls, or creating map markers.
+This is the absolute source of truth.
 - **Notepad Precision:** When using `notepad_edit`'s `replace` action, the `old_text` must be an exact, character-for-character match.
 Using `overwrite` is often safer for larger reorganizations.
 - **Game State Verification:** If a tool fails unexpectedly or an interaction doesn't work, the first step is to verify the game state.
 I must confirm I am not hallucinating before attempting the action again or debugging the tool.
 - **Item Interaction:** Items on the ground (POKE_BALLs) must be interacted with from an adjacent tile, not by standing on them.